 Meguiar's G7101FFP Gold Class Car Wash

-It suds up like no other, and at the end of the day you’ll quickly find that it’s a joy to use.
+We found that it suds up like no other, and at the end of the day it was an absolute joy to use.
 It slices through dirt, grime, and grease without much work and with the proper drying technique you’re almost guaranteed a streak free finish.

 - Cleans without stripping wax